 But a funeral can really make you aware of your own mortality in a very special way.
 My wife's mother died in 2005, my own mother one year later as well as a good friend at work; and my favorite nephew dropped dead to the floor in 2015.
 All those passings disturbed me because I realized the grim reaper had started picking us off one by one, and it's only a matter of time now before my own number comes up.

 ● Ecc 7:3-4 . .Vexation is better than revelry; for though the face be sad, the heart may be glad.
 Wise men are drawn to a house of mourning, and fools to a house of merrymaking.

-Those kinds of "wise men" are well known as party poopers.
-While it's true that revelry can't make a person truly happy on the inside, it would still seem a much better choice than dwelling upon Death.
-You know; it's only natural that Solomon would believe that mourning is better than revelry because he was a wet blanket to begin with; and his nature to shun merriment.
+Those kinds of "wise men" are well known as party poopers and wet blankets.
+While it's true that revelry can't make a person truly happy on the inside, it would still seem a much better choice than one's mind dwelling upon Death.
+You know; it's only natural that Solomon would believe that mourning is better than revelry because he was a gloom caster to begin with; and his nature to shun merriment.
 (Ecc 2:1-2)

 Solomon didn't even know how to have fun.
 The problem is; he was just too smart for his own good; so smart in fact that all his knowledge and intellect clouded the man's spirit and prevented him from having any fun at all.
 (Ecc 1:16-18)